 George passed away in 2011 but in 2024, he'd have been 100 years old.

 He rode the 1,300-mile route of the Nez Perce War Trail twice and completed the 100-mile one-day Western States Trail Ride, or Tevis Cup, across the Sierra Nevada.
-He was a longtime cattleman, summering in the Deary area and wintering on Alpowa Creek west of Clarkston.
+He was a longtime cattleman, summering in the Deary area and wintering on Alpowa Creek west of Clarkston, WA.
 He enjoyed driving horses and collecting horse-drawn vehicles.
-He made his Deary ranch available for Pony Club, dressage and combined training, 4-H trail rides, and driving events.
+He made his Deary ranch available for the Pony Club, dressage and combined training, 4-H trail rides, and driving events.

 Shayne had multiple conversations with George's widow Iola, who was a well known breeder of Appaloosa race horses.
 She and George had one stallion that won 22 races, and another that won 18 and went on to become an all-time leading sire of Appaloosa race horses.